This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the best things about taking the gondola up Sulphur Mountain is the boardwalk at the top.
 From this short boardwalk, you can enjoy spectacular views in just about every direction.
 The boardwalk gradually climbs to the summit of Sulphur Mountain and finishes at an old weather station.
 From here, the 360-degree view is a bucket list experience that everyone should see.

-The Banff Gondola isn’t a free attraction and to take the gondola to the top you’ll need to pay around $60 for adults (depending on the time of day and week).
-In the busy months of summer, it’s best to book your ticket in advance.
+The Banff Gondola isn’t a free attraction and to take the gondola to the top you’ll need to pay around $64 CAD for adults (depending on the time of day and week).
+The best place to buy gondola tickets, especially in the busy months of summer, is by booking your ticket online in advance.

 4. Vermillion Lakes